-On a successful save, the creature takes half as much damage and isn’t pushed.
+On a successful save, a creature takes half as much damage and isn’t pushed.

-The strong wind keeps fog, smoke, and other gases at bay.
+The strong wind (at least 30 kilometers per hour) keeps fog, smoke, and other gases at bay.
 Loose, lightweight materials brought into the whirlwind fly upward.
 Arrows, bolts, and other ordinary projectiles launched at targets behind the whirlwind are deflected upward and automatically miss.
 (Boulders hurled by giants or siege engines, and similar projectiles, are unaffected.)

 You can increase the damage by 2d10 and affect a creature of a larger size for each additional mana or psi expended.

 You can expend 1 additional mana or psi so the cyclone swirls continuously.
 The duration changes to 1 minute/mana, concentration and the winds swirl around you in an aura shaped as a sphere.
 Until the spell ends, the aura moves with you, centered on you.